KontorProtocol/Kontor/API.md

 # Kontor Indexer API

-Base URL: `/api` (unless otherwise specified)
+Base URL: `/api`

-All endpoints return JSON.
+Request and response types are defined in Typescript [here](kontor-ts/bindings.d.ts).

-All paginated responses use the generic `PaginatedResponse<T>` shape.
+All responses are wrapped in the `ResultResponse<T>` type.
+If a response is an error then the `ErrorResponse` type is returned.

 ## Root